Foresight-Augmented-Reality/foresight-sdk/README.md

 }
 ```

 Currently we only support fetching all avaiable beacons.
-More API functionality will be implemented later.

 Fetching Lighthouses can be triggered when your UI code is ready to load from the remote server: